MrYsLab/python_banyan/docs/example3.md

 # Distributing Banyan Application Components Across Multiple Computers

-Distributing the components of a Banyan application across multiple computers is a simple matter of copying the component's Python code to the desired computer, and then pointing the component to the IP address and ports of the running backplane.
+Distributing the components of a Banyan application across multiple computers is a simple matter of copying the component's Python code to the desired computer and then pointing the component to the running backplane's IP address and ports.

-For example, let's say we have 2 computers on a network, one with an IP address of 192.168.1.100 and the other with an address of 192.168.2.200.
+For example, let's say we have 2 computers on a network, one with an IP address of 192.168.1.100 and the other with an address of 192.168.1.200.

  <img align="center" src="../images/distributed.png">